datadryad/dryad-app/app/views/tenants/ucop/_help.html.md

 #### Can a DOI (Digital Object Identifier) be revoked?

-Content not considered to fall under the scope of the repository will be removed and associated DOIs issued by Dash revoked.
+Content not considered to fall under the scope of the repository will be removed and associated DOIs issued revoked.
 Please signal promptly any suspected policy violations, ideally no later than 24 hours from upload.
 User access may be revoked on violation of [Terms of Use](http://www.cdlib.org/about/terms.html).